-(established in 2005) is the successor to The Argotist arts magazine.
+(established in 2005) is the successor to The Argotist magazine.

 Argotist magazine came into being in 1996 and ran

 for four years.
-Nick Watson devised and edited The Argotist magazine, and I was
+Nick Watson devised and edited the magazine, and Jeffrey Side was

 funded by Liverpool University and Arts Council England, and had national